tagn/knowledge-vault/TTRPG/Drakkenheim/NPCS/Eloise Ironhelm.md

 ## Description

-First member of the Ironhelm's that we met.
+First member of the [[Ironhelm]]'s that we met.
 She appears to possess healing magicks.